dmircea/dynamic-swarm-system/README.md

 # dynamic-swarm-system

+***

+## About Project

+***

 ### Project members:
 - Mircea Dumitrache

+### Project requirements:
+This program has been tested with the following needs:
+- Operating system: Ubuntu 20.04.2 TLS, Xubuntu
+  - However, the system uses no OS specific libraries or commands.
+- Python version 3.8.5 or later.
+- Standard networking capabilities.

 ### Current files included
 The following is a set of files included in the project and a short description